drspoulsen/24-fa-csi-220/2024-9-4-Lesson-Plan.md

-% Thank you Kyle Wilson, for the original lesson plan, which I have modified.
+[comment]: # Thank you Kyle Wilson, for the original lesson plan, which I have modified.

 # Instructions